timmcginley/Agile/README.md

 >Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertain]ty.
 This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.

-This course provides ‘future tools’ to enable participants to design ‘in the future’.
-The focus of the course is to support participants to model, design and analyse building systems, fast, for a clearly defined future scenario.
+This course provides ‘future tools’ to enable participants to design ‘in the [future]’.
+The focus of the course is to support participants to model, design and analyse building systems, fast, for a clearly defined [future] scenario.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they:

--forecast a future
+- forecast a future
 - needs
 - mp and develop an ‘Agile Prototype’ of a building system or product that includes 100 years of the building system or products past, as well as 100 years of its future.
 - work out the changes

 Agile Prototyping focuses on